kl2c-co-uk/tface/tface.pip/integration.md

 - [ ] possible issue finding certain styles of human faces
     - unexpected; expand the training set

-Other than the first one, the new approach works very well.
+Other than the faces being offset - no real surprises.
 Performance is excellent which is unexpected and welcome.